 MAXQDA is a registered trademark of VERBI Software.
 Consult.
 Sozialforschung.
-GmbH, Berlin/Germany; SPSS is a trademark of SPSS Inc.; Adobe Acrobat is a trademark of Adobe Inc.; Microsoft Windows, Word, Excel, Power Point are trademarks of Microsoft Corp.
+GmbH, Berlin/Germany; Mac is a registered trademark of Apple Computer, Inc. in the United States and/or other countries; Microsoft Windows, Word, Excel, and PowerPoint are registered trademarks of Microsoft Corporation in the United States and/or other countries; SPSS is a registered trademark of IBM Corporation in the United States and/or other countries; Stata is a registered trademark of Stata Corp LLC. in the United States and/or other countries.

-All other trademarks are the property of their respective owners, and may be registered in the United States and/or other jurisdictions.
+All other trademarks or registered trademarks are the property of their respective owners, and may be registered in the United States and/or other jurisdictions.

-We thank Research Talk for providing example data used in this Getting Started Guide.
+We thank ResearchTalk for providing example data used in this Getting Started Guide.

 © VERBI Software.
 Consult.
 Sozialforschung.
-GmbH, Berlin 2016
+GmbH, Berlin 2017

 Introduction 6

 The MAXQDA interface 7

-Starting MAXQDA The user interface The standard toolbar 9 11
+Starting MAXQDA The user interface A few notes on data storage and saving Important keywords 9 11

-Important keywords

-Import and explore your data 14
+Import and explore your data 13

-Importing data Exploring data Search your data Color-coding and memos 15 18
+Importing data Exploring data Search your data Color-coding and memos 14 17

-Code your data 21
+Code your data 20

-Coding data segments 21
+Coding data segments 20

-Analyze your data 24
+Analyze your data 23

-Activating documents Retrieving all segments coded with one code Using visualizations 25
+Activating documents Retrieving all segments coded with one code Using visualizations 24

-Conduct Mixed Methods analyses 28
+Conduct Mixed Methods analyses 27

-Defining document variables Entering variable values Transforming code frequencies into variables Using document variables in your analysis 29 30
+Defining document variables Entering variable values Transforming code frequencies into variables Using document variables in your analysis 28 29

+Further literature 31

 Goodbye 32

-Further literature 32

 Notes 33